Margaritas & Drink Specials in Beaumont

 That’s not all that keeps Southeast Texas residents coming back time and time again.
 With a margarita menu almost as big as the Lone Star State, patrons know their options are plentiful.

-The customer favorite includes the Del Rio swirl, a frozen Blue Curaco margarita with layers of sangria, served with a salted rim.
+The customer favorite includes the Del Rio swirl, a frozen Blue Curacao margarita with layers of sangria, served with a salted rim.

 Looking for something stronger?
-Café Del Rio is known for the 3G, dubbed as the “Cognac of Margaritas.”
-The 3-G is made with Tres Generaciones Ultra Premium Tequila, Grand Marnier, lime juice and a hint of sugar.
+Café Del Rio is known for the 3G, dubbed the “Cognac of Margaritas.”
+The 3-G is made with Tres Generaciones Ultra Premium Tequila, Grand Marnier, lime juice, and a hint of sugar.